Using Rclone to pull down OneDrive, Google Drive or Dropbox contents to local Linux machine.

 Summary

-- Rclone is installed and configured to access your OneDrive
+- Rclone is installed and configured for OneDrive, two Google Drive accounts, and Dropbox

 - Use

-rclone copyfor safe one-way transfers - Use
+rclone copyfor safe one-way transfers - never deletes files - Use

 rclone syncwith caution (can delete files) - Rclone does NOT auto-sync - you must run it manually